Sumshi/100DaysOfPython/Day_004/README.md

 2) You are going to write a program that will select a random name from a list of names.
 The person selected will have to pay for everybody's food bill.

+3) Challenge your skills: Develop a Python program that generates a random number between 1 and 10.
+Let users guess it, receive hints, and win the game! 🎯🔀

+✅ Random Number Generation (1-10)
+🖥 User Input
+✅ Validation
+🔀 Hints
+⏰ Guess Limit
+🎉 Win/Loss Messages
+🔄 Play Again Option